wadoon/key-tacletdoc/README.md

 3. <miniweb/> --  A simple web-interface for using KeY.
 4. <interactionlog> -- A plugin for KeY to record and re-apply user interaction.

+# tadoc -- Generation of Taclet Documentation

+## TODO/Bugs

+* pretty printing not working quite right
+  * replacewith could be more formatted
+  * `<sort>::<id>` -- id is not printed
+* documentation formatting, especially trim the indentation